ReproducibiliTea-org/reproducibiliTea/_journal-clubs/oxford.md

 The majority of our regular members are graduate students and early career researchers, but we're pleased to count one or two established faculty as regular members, too.

-ReproducibiliTea Oxford is kindly sponsored by [Reproducibile Research Oxford](http://ox.ukrn.org/).
+ReproducibiliTea Oxford is kindly sponsored by [Reproducible Research Oxford ](http://ox.ukrn.org/).